harplife/zettelkasten/study_LearnOpenGL.md

 - Uniforms are global, meaning that a uniform variable is unique per shader program object, and can be accessed from any shader at any stage in the shader program.
 - Uniforms are implicitly constant within the shader.
 Attempting to change them with shader code will result in a compiler error.
 Similarly, a uniform variable cannot be passed as an `out` or `inout` parameter to a function.
 - If a uniform variable is declared in both the Vertex Shader and the Fragment Shader, the types must be consistent.
 For example, you cannot have `uniform int x;` in the Vertex Shader and `uniform float x;` in the Fragment Shader.
-- To declare a uniform variable, the `uniform` keyword is added before the type and the name (i.e. `uniform vec4 vertexColor`).
+- To declare a uniform variable, the `uniform` keyword is added before the type and the name (i.e. `uniform vec4 v_color`).
 - <mark class="hltr-red">WARNING</mark> : a declared uniform variable that is not used anywhere in the GLSL code will be silently removed during compilation, which may cause several frustrating errors.
 - The `layout` qualifier for uniforms is *NOT* available for OpenGL version 3.3.
 It is only available 4.3 and upwards.
 In other words, location of a uniform variable cannot be explicitly set, and therefore the location must be queried using `glGetUniformLocation(program, variable)`.
 - Defining a uniform variable isn't usually done inside a shader - it is common to set a uniform variable's value inside OpenGL code using `glUniform(location, *)`.